DarthNerdus/blog/_posts/2009-09-22-vps_showdown.markdown

 ## In Summary

 It all comes back to the feel.
 Linode can offer you more if you like to pull the levers and push the buttons, but Slicehost will offer you a more controlled experience, which is quite enjoyable.
 In the end, I'd say it's mostly a matter of preference.

-*Published your opinion?
-Found a mistake?
-Feel free to email me at <darthnerdus@gmail.com>.*

 [macsb]: http://tech.dir.groups.yahoo.com/group/macsb/message/14097
 [linode]: http://www.linode.com/?r=298003406fff3692808e3e90f40f71256b02eb49